-Jessica can provide an assessment in your home or in the community to help you to determine the best equipment, technology or home modification options for you.
+Simone can provide an assessment in your home or in the community to help you to determine the best equipment, technology or home modification options for you.

 This may include an assessment for a wheelchair, seating or other daily living equipment.
-Or if changes to your home are required, such as a ramp or rail, or different access for a wheelchair or mobility device, Jessica can help with this process too.
+Or if changes to your home are required, such as a ramp or rail, or different access for a wheelchair or mobility device, Simone can help with this process too.

-Jessica is currently providing a service to people who live throughout the whole South West region including the towns of Augusta, Balingup, Busselton, Boyup Brook, Bridgetown, Donnybrook, Dunsborough, Manjimup, Margaret River and Nannup.
+Simone is currently providing a service to people who live throughout the whole South West region including the towns of Augusta, Balingup, Busselton, Boyup Brook, Bridgetown, Donnybrook, Dunsborough, Manjimup, Margaret River and Nannup.

 As a registered provider for the National Disability Insurance Scheme, the ILC is able to provide services to people who are eligible to participate in the WA NDIS trial in the Lower South West.